 Learn what a plaintiff needs to prove in order to hold someone liable for defamation.

-Understanding and abiding by the statutory lawsuit filing deadline is crucial to your defamation case.
+Understanding and following the statutory lawsuit filing deadline is crucial to your defamation case.

 A step-by-step look at a typical defamation case, plus tips on what to expect.